OpenEvalProject/evals/manuscripts/elife-87729/v1/manuscript.md

 Although the exact details differ from the right panels of the figure, both types of effects produce patterns reproducing the characteristic signatures of real data.
 These include the strong diagonal, the vertical/horizontal bands of high generalisation accuracy, and the broadening of accuracy in later stages of the trial.
 Note that phase resetting plus frequency entrainment is, everything else held constant, a stronger effect than the additive oscillatory response.
 This is because, for the latter, the ongoing oscillations (here, non-stimulus specific) can interfere with the phase of the additive response, impeding cross-trial phase locking throughout the trial.
 For phase resetting, on the other hand, the ongoing oscillation is the effect and there is no interference.
 In this particular example, anyway, the range for the additive oscillation (0.1–0.2) was much narrower than that of the ongoing oscillation (0.01–0.25π), making the interference more unlikely; that is, the ongoing oscillation phase is approximately averaged out, and treated as noise by the decoding algorithm.

-## The distribution of stimulus-specific information spans multiple channels and is stochastic
+### The distribution of stimulus-specific information spans multiple channels and is stochastic

 Next, I use genephys to show that the stimulus-specific information spans a large number of channels, and do so stochastically.
 I focus on the additive oscillatory response effect, which, as shown in the previous section, can produce comparable results to phase resetting plus frequency entrainment.

-I varied the number of relevant channels p as well as the probability of activation θ for the relevant channels, so that the subset of channels that activate is different for every trial.
-Figure 4 shows the TGMs for various combinations of p and θ, from a configuration where there are few relevant channels that always respond (p=1,θ=1) to another where there are many relevant channels that only respond sparsely (p=32,θ=1/8).
+I varied the number of relevant channels $p$ as well as the probability of activation $\theta$ for the relevant channels, so that the subset of channels that activate is different for every trial.
+Figure 4 shows the TGMs for various combinations of $p$ and $\theta$, from a configuration where there are few relevant channels that always respond ($p=1,\theta=1$) to another where there are many relevant channels that only respond sparsely ($p=32,\theta=1/8$).
 As previously, channels have diverse frequencies and latencies of response.
 An additive non-oscillatory response is also included as an effect.

 ![Figure 4.](https://cdn.elifesciences.org/articles/87729/elife-87729-fig4-v1.jpg)